 There are a variety of reasons individuals decide to rent a storage unit, but one of the most prominent rental factors is cost.
-Whether you’re in the process of moving or downsizing, or you simply have more possessions than you have space for, the first step to determining the storage unit you need is to assess storage rental prices.
+Whether you’re in the process of moving or downsizing, or you simply have more possessions than you have space for, the first question most people do (or should) ask is “how much does a storage unit cost?”
 Costs for renting a storage unit will vary widely based on a variety of factors and features.
 This guide will provide an overview of the average storage unit price offered by traditional storage facilities and the factors that affect these storage rates.

 How Much Does It Cost to Rent a Storage Unit?